x2es/simple-rsync-backup/README.md

 Backup always simple as invoking `./backup.sh`

+NOTE: this is mirror-style backup, everything you have deleted in your working copy would be removed on a backup storage during sync (`rsync --delete` option).
+It's assumed your are using hard links snapshots on a backup storage if you'd like keep previous files versions.

 ## Few concepts

 `CONTAINER` is a bunch of data which you'd like to keep together, like your documents or photos.